simolus3/drift/docs/index.md

 ---
 layout: home
 title: Home
+meta_title: Moor - Reactive persistence library for Dart
-description: Moor is an easy to use, reactive persistence library for Flutter apps.
+description: Moor is an easy to use, typesafe and reactive persistence library for Flutter and webapps written in Dart.
 nav_order: 0
 ---

-# Moor
+# Moor - persistence library for Dart
 {: .fs-9 }

 Moor is an easy to use, reactive persistence library for Flutter apps.
 Define your